nerzhul/nrz-androidlib/README.md

 # nrz-androidlib

-This library is under GPLv3 licence.
+This library is under BSD 2 clauses licence

 The goal of this library is to offer a little abstraction layer for Nrz (Loïc Blot) Android projects.